1963 Syrian coup d'état: The coup

 Syrian tank and soldiers in Damascus after successful coup in 1963.

 Assad led a small group of conspirators to capture the al-Dumayr air base, 40 km north-east of Damascus – the only unit that resisted the coup.
 Some of its planes had been ordered to bomb rebel positions.
 The plan was that Assad would lead a company from al-Hariri's brigade to capture the air base before dawn to prevent air strikes.
 The surrender of the 70th Armoured Brigade took longer than expected, putting Assad's forces behind schedule.
 When Assad's forces reached the outskirts of the base, it was broad daylight.
 Assad sent an emissary to tell the commanders that he would start shelling the base if they did not surrender.
 They negotiated their surrender even though, according to Assad himself, their forces could have defeated his rebel company in combat.
 Later that morning, the coupmakers convened at the army headquarters to celebrate.

 The coup was carried out without violence, as the politicians were too demoralized to resist.
 The coup was met by indifference in the population at large.
 Saber Falhout, a Druze who was later known as "the poet of the revolution", wrote and announced the first communique of the plotters.
 The ninth communique reinstated the five members of the military committee in the armed forces.
 The senior members of the newly established regime were Umran, Jadid and at last, Assad.

 A state of emergency was declared, which would not be lifted until during a nationwide uprising in 2011.

 Egyptian and U.S. involvement

-Historian Brandon Wolfe-Hunnicutt writes that Egyptian President "Gamal Abdel Nasser appeared to have supported" the coup, however Wolfe-Hunnicutt comments that "In truth, the Syrian Ba'th probably got more help from the CIA than from Egypt."
+Historian Brandon Wolfe-Hunnicutt writes that Egyptian President "Gamal Abdel Nasser appeared to have supported" the coup, although he argues that "In truth, the Syrian Ba'th probably got more help from the CIA than from Egypt."
 In an interview with political scientist Malik Mufti, senior Syrian Ba'athist Jamal al-Atassi stated that "in the case of the Ba'athist takeover in Syria—there was a push from the West and in particular from the United States for the Ba'ath to seize power and monopolize it and push away all the other elements and forces."